Cewein/Bee-on-Artifical-Flower/README.md

 ## Description

 This project is a collection of Python scripts designed to detect and track bees in videos.
-The scripts use YOLOv7 object detection model to detect the bees in the videos, markov quadrilateral algorithm to track their movement, and OpenCV to process the videos.
+The scripts use YOLOv7 object detection model to detect the bees and flowers in the videos.
 The project also includes an example script which shows how to use the other scripts to detect and track bees in a video.

 ## Dataset